-An individual web page which has conversion elements e.g. catchy headlines, engaging content, call to action buttons, all strategically placed to convince the visitor to click on your offer.
-The offer could be anything from registration for a webinar, download an ebook, free trial of an application, requesting a demo etc.
+An individual web page with conversion elements, e.g. catchy headlines, engaging content, call to action buttons, are all strategically placed to convince the visitor to click on your offer.
+The offer could be anything from registration for a webinar, downloading an ebook, free trial of an application, requesting a demo etc.

 The most common type of landing page is the sign-up landing page.
 It has one specific conversion goal: to encourage visitors to sign up for a service.
 The main aim of this page is to minimize the friction involved in the conversion.

-Strategically designing these pages, keeping your target audience in mind is the key for a successful landing page.
-Whether it is an ad that brought your target audience here or content, there is still work needed to be done to make this click a conversion.
+Strategically designing these pages, keeping your target audience in mind is the key to a successful landing page.
+Whether it is an ad that brought your target audience here or content, there is still work needed to make this click a conversion.

-The following are the top design factors that you need to consider in order to optimize your PPC landing pages for the maximum output.
+The following are the top design factors that you need to consider to optimize your PPC landing pages for the maximum output.

 Relevant content meeting expectations

-One of the worst things that can immediately turn off a prospective lead or even customer is a false promise or sheer meaningless click baiting for that matter.
-As a digital marketer, you need to ensure that the PPC ad bringing you into your landing page resembles the message on it.
+One of the worst things that can immediately turn off a prospective lead or even customer is a false promise or sheer meaningless click-baiting, for that matter.
+As a digital marketer, you need to ensure that the PPC ad bringing you into your landing page resembles its message.

 Using AMP Landing Pages